Winchester House School, Brackley

 From £3,600 for pre-prep (Nursery – Y2) to £6,345 (Y5-8 day pupil) and £8030 (Y5-8 boarding) – I’d say that’s pretty average for this neck of the woods.

 WORD ON THE GROUND

 The mums I’ve spoken to are very pro the school, happy with the academic side, and the music, drama and sport.
 There are loads of opportunities for all kids to take part in sports teams (the school regularly fields A, B, C, and D teams).
 Bits of the school are a bit scruffy but those I spoke to don’t mind it, and see it as part of the charm.
 The head, Emma Goldsmith, is very popular.

 Good for: Anyone looking for a traditional local prep-school with positive values but with all the extra curricular trimmings, with the ability to feed into all the top national senior schools.
 The central town location is a plus for older children – the school actively outreaches to the community and other local schools.
 Anyone who likes the ethos of a non-selective school.

 Not for: Those who are looking for their kids to board full-time; parents looking for English eccentricity; anyone expecting pristine teaching blocks around every turn.
 Those expecting rolling country views from every direction had better adjust their vision.

 Dare to disagree?!
-Have a look for yourself the whole school Open Morning on Fri 23 Feb or Sat 3 March (both days 10.30am – 1pm).
+Have a look for yourself the whole school Open Morning on Sat 6 or Fri 12 Oct or the Nursery Come & Play on Tuesday 13 November.
 It’s best to book, but if you’re pathetically disorganised like me, you won’t be turned away if you just turn up.

 Winchester House School, 44 High Street, Brackley, Northants, NN13 7AZ. winchester-house.org